S-FM/faim-js-client/README.md

 ```

 The Air Passengers example demonstrates:
-- Real-world dataset download from GitHub
-- Point forecasting with both Chronos2 and TiRex models
+- Point and probabilistic forecasting with both Chronos2 and TiRex models
-- Probabilistic forecasting with confidence intervals (90% bounds)
 - Metric calculation (MAE, MSE)
 - Formatted table output with predictions and confidence intervals